etraveli/refactoring-java/README.md

 The MovieRental project primarily aims to provide an API that gives rental information about movies to customers.
+The goal is to calculate the amount owed by customers and the earned frequent points based on their rental activities
 • The project has been designed using the Spring framework, with layers including controller, configuration, service, model, customer exception, and constants.
 Refactored the application using Maven and Spring Boot version 3.2.0.